 Civil society is one of UN Women’s most important constituencies.
-It is a dynamic source of ideas and policy perspectives, partnerships and support.
-It plays a vital role in advancing shared strategic objectives to promote gender equality and women’s rights and empowerment.
-UN Women’s global, regional and national civil society advisory groups serve as forums for dialogue and sustained engagement.
+It is a dynamic source of ideas and policy perspectives, partnerships, and support.

-We support civil society participation in a number of intergovernmental processes.
-For example, outreach to non-governmental organizations in consultative status with the Economic and Social Council assists their contributions to discussions at the Commission on the Status of Women and major international conferences.
-Continued partnership with grass-roots women during and after Rio +20, the UN Conference on Sustainable Development, has fostered their ongoing dialogue with key policymakers, ensuring that their voices are not left out of these crucial processes.
+UN Women also supports civil society participation in a number of intergovernmental processes such as the Commission on the Status of Women and other major international conferences.
+Continued partnership with grass-roots women and youth has fostered their ongoing dialogue with key policymakers, ensuring that their voices are not left out of these crucial processes.